cagov/cannabis.ca.gov/README.md

 ## System diagram
 <img src="./system-diagram.png" width="100%" alt="Diagram of how the content publishing pipeline connects" />

+## How our static publishing system works
 ### 1. Edit
-* Content is created and edited in WordPress at api.cannabis.ca.gov
+* Content is created and edited by DCC staff in WordPress at api.cannabis.ca.gov.

-### 2. Sync WordPress REST API to GitHub
+### 2. Sync
-* After posts are edited, a syncing service pulls data from WordPress into a static content package, which is loaded into this static site builder.
+* After posts are edited, an AWS Lambda syncing service pulls data from WordPress through the WordPress REST API.
+* The data is processed and loaded into a [static content package](https://github.com/cagov/static-content-cannabis).
+* When this repo is installed, `npm` will get the site content and make it usable in the 11ty build.

 ### 3. Update static site
-* Local builds: `npm run dev`
-* Production builds: will run GitHub actions workflows, when content is updated, and on pull requests and pushes.
+This repo uses [11ty](https://11ty.dev) as a static site builder.

-The `./src/.eleventy.js` script generates a static build of the site which is All Eleventy configuration settings are located at `./config`.
-We use multiple branches and production, stating, and other branches, and this configuration file is the source of truth for all settings.
+* The `./src/.eleventy.js` script generates a static build of the site.

-* The content is copied from `node_modules/static-content-cannabis` into `./pages/_content` and used at runtime.
-* The `./pages/_content.11tydata.js` file is where any domains from the edit are replaces and made relative to the static/headless instance.
-* CA Design System components are located at `./src/components`, and managed via `package.json`.
-Any custom components are also located in this folder.

 ### 4. Publish
 The GitHub Actions workflows in @cagov/cannabis.ca.gov will update an AWS S3 bucket, clear the AWS CloudFront cache and update the deployment.
 * [`main`](./.github/workflows/eleventy_build_main.yml), [`staging`](./.github/workflows/eleventy_build_staging.yml), [PR Previews](./.github/workflows/eleventy_build_pr.yml)

 ## Developer notes
+* Local builds: `npm run dev`

 * Check out the git repo.
 * Make sure `npm` and `node` are installed locally.
 Current version: Node 16.x, npm 8.5.0.
 * `npm install` - install the packages in `package.json` and development dependencies.